ZhengShangpo/MCAFNet/README.md

 # MCAFNet
-MCAFNet: Multiscale Cross-Modality Attention Adaptive Fusion Network for Multispectral Object Detection The source code will be released after the peer review process.
+MCAFNet: Multiscale Cross-Modality Attention Adaptive Fusion Network for Multispectral Object Detection.
+The source code will be released after the peer review process.